 Facebook to pay record US$5 billion US fine over privacy violations but critics call it a bargain

-Facebook Inc will pay a record-breaking US$5 billion fine to resolve a government probe into its privacy practices and the social media giant will restructure its approach to privacy, the U.S. Federal Trade Commission said on Wednesday.

-WASHINGTON: Facebook Inc will pay a record-breaking US$5 billion fine to resolve a government probe into its privacy practices and the social media giant will restructure its approach to privacy, the U.S. Federal Trade Commission said on Wednesday.
+WASHINGTON: Facebook will pay a record-breaking US$5 billion fine to resolve a government probe into its privacy practices and the social media giant will restructure its approach to privacy, the US Federal Trade Commission (FTC) said on Wednesday (Jul 24).

 The FTC voted 3-2 along party lines to adopt the settlement, which requires court approval, even as Democrats said the settlement did not go far enough or require a large enough fine.